less/less.js/CONTRIBUTING.md

 ## Pull Requests

 Thankyou!
-Please take the team to read these guidelines
+Please take the time to read these guidelines

  - Consider adding a feature request first to see if people are pro or con
  - do not change the dist/ folder - we do this when releasing
- - tests - please add tests for your feature. use `make test` to see if they pass
+ - tests - please add tests for your work. use `make test` to see if they pass
  - spaces not tabs
  - end lines in semi-colons - loosely aim towards jslint standards